SFU-CMPT-201/a2-pub/README.md

   then it will select from only words with that many characters.
 Look at the tutorial's activity description for a hint.
-* Create a script named `2.variables.3.sh` which will take a filename as its first argument and create a dated copy of the file. eg. if our file was named file1.txt it would create a copy such as 2023-08-02_file1.txt.
+* Create a script named `2.variables.3.sh` which will take a filename as its first argument and create a dated copy of the file. eg. if our file was named file1.txt it would create a copy named 2023-08-02_file1.txt.
 (To achieve this you will probably want to play with command substitution and the command `date`)

 ### Activities for `3.
 Input`